ppy/osu-wiki/news/2017-06-27-beatmap-spotlight-may-2017.md

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/on-the-fm.jpg)](https://osu.ppy.sh/s/568544)

 This month we have something different in the chart, a gimmick map!
 Tired of maps with regular Slider Velocity?
 Do you want to play maps with constant speed changes?
-On the FM it's your map!
+On the FM is your map!
 But hey, we are talking of the Inner Oni, right?
 No!
-You will have a SV challenge in all diffs, even in the Kantan. **[Nofool](https://osu.ppy.sh/users/672430)** did a good choice with this song as the speed changes fits pretty well and gives a lot of variety, since 1/4 patterns to nonstop 1/3 patterns.
+You'll be challenged by the SV in all difficulties in this set, even the Kantan. **[Nofool](https://osu.ppy.sh/users/672430)** made a good choice with this song as the speed changes fit pretty well and adds a lot of variety, from 1/4 patterns to nonstop 1/3 patterns.
 What?
 Too slow?
-Use HardRock and you will enjoy more the map!
+HardRock will add a bit of speed and spice up the set a little for you!

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/clarity.jpg)](https://osu.ppy.sh/s/603069)

-A bright song and map that should be mentioned in this month, it doesn't contained any fancy patterns, but rather clean in overall.
+A bright song and map that should be mentioned in this month, it doesn't contain any fancy patterns, but rather clean overall.
 Although the usage of hitsounds is decent, it still not the most decisive element to make this map perfect.
-The volume setting is also a important factor that make patterns andhitsounds completely integrated with the song.
+The volume setting is also a important factor that integrates hitsounds and patterns cleanly with the song.
 To summarize, this map is made in a very interesting way, with the volume and hitsound usage strongly highlighting **[hikikkochan](https://osu.ppy.sh/users/6512678)**'s comprehsion of the song's cadence and direction.

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/elpis.jpg)](https://osu.ppy.sh/s/559260)

 After having his [first ever ranked map](https://osu.ppy.sh/s/507007) featured in the Spotlights at the start of the year, **[iloveyou4ever](https://osu.ppy.sh/users/4964596)**'s unique mapping style continues to impress, and his latest map ELPIS certainly showcases his growing creativity and talent as a mapper.
 This kind of progression is exactly the kind we are looking for, and thus he has earned a rightful spot on this month's Spotlights!

 The key defining feature of this map lies in its excellent choice of patterns.
 In particular, the placement of triplets is nothing short of beautiful, as it captures the swell and subtle nuances of the song very well.
 The streams throughout the map are also fairly varied, carrying good flow in spite of the fluctuating BPM.
-All in all another excellent addition to the ranked section, and I personally cannot wait to see more from him!
+All in all another excellent addition to the ranked section, and we personally cannot wait to see more from him!

 [![](/wiki/shared/news/2017-06-27-beatmap-spotlights-may-2017/best-day.jpg)](https://osu.ppy.sh/s/316779)

-A solid mapset in this month, from Kantan to Muzukashii, **[Volta](https://osu.ppy.sh/users/4154071)** did very good job by following a lot of instrument(including vocal) and assigned drum and beat as main role to maintain the map's structure, then used other one like vocal to decorate the map to make the map become more fun to play.
-Moreover, **[Nardoxyribonucleic](https://osu.ppy.sh/users/876419)**'s Oni also decent, every hitsounds usage mapped in the best way.
-After looking how perfect Oni is, I just wonder how Inner Oni can be mapped in good way by expanding the note's density, but I am totally wrong, it indeed contains much more notes expansion and has a lot of continuous 1/2+1/4 patterns, but every 1/2 hitsounds are correct mapped and every 1/4 patterns placed in perfect section.
-Furthermore, he used some harder 1/4 pattern to make the map more fun to play.
-I would say that I enjoy this map very much!
+A solid mapset in this month, from Kantan to Muzukashii, **[Volta](https://osu.ppy.sh/users/4154071)** did a very good job by following many musical layers at once.
+They use the drums as main role to shape the map in its basics and then transists over to utilize the vocals and other melody layers to decorate around the used drum line.
+Moreover, **[Nardoxyribonucleic](https://osu.ppy.sh/users/876419)**'s Oni is an excellent creation with every hitsound being used in the best way possible.
+Unsure how the Inner Oni could be even better than what we already have in the Oni, we were surprised by the excellence of this creation.
+The difficulty expands the idea of the Oni and does not just increase note density for the sake of it.
+The continuous 1/2 and 1/4 patterns are giving the map a fluent structure while every hitsound placed on the 1/2 notes are correctly mapped and every 1/4 pattern is placed in perfect composition to the surroundings.
+The increased challenge resulting from that makes it even better!

 ## osu!catch